porthole-dev/pmbootstrap/CONTRIBUTING.md

 pmbootstrap development is being discussed in [#postmarketOS-devel](https://wiki.postmarketos.org/wiki/Matrix_and_IRC).

+The usual [rules for
+merging](https://wiki.postmarketos.org/wiki/Rules_for_merging) apply to this repository.

 ## CI scripts

 Use `pmbootstrap ci` inside your `pmbootstrap.git` dir, to run all CI scripts